fubicales2016/fogbowcloud.org/content/pages/install-configure-rendezvous.md

        component_secret = "password"
 ```
 # Actions before configure
-After add the component to your XMPP server, you need to add a new entry in your DNS to resolve your component name to a IP address like in example below.
-It is needed for all XMPP components such as rendezvous and Fogbow manager.
+After adding the component to your XMPP server, you need to add a new entry in your DNS to resolve your component name to the XMPP server IP address, as shown in the example below.
 ``` shell
 rendezvous.test.com.
 22      IN      A       199.27.76.133
 ```